 As Chief Executive I am certain that this new guidance will become a key document for the cultural heritage sector and will also help Icon to demonstrate its clear commitment to high professional standards to both our members and to the public.
 I am confident that conservators will welcome this new guidance in the knowledge that it will help them to tackle the challenging decision-making we all encounter in our professional lives.
 We also hope that other linked professions will recognise its merits and will use our guidance to inform their own policy developments too.

 But, as I said, this work would not have been possible without the hard work, time and energy contributed by Lorraine Finch ACR and her colleagues.
 A huge and hearty thanks is due to everyone who has shaped and supported this important project.

 The task and finish group members were Lorraine Finch ACR, Deborah Walton, Elizabeth Neville ACR, Sarah Peek ACR, Katy Lithgow ACR, Edward Cheese ACR, Adam Webster ACR, Matt Hancock and Jonathan Ashely-Smith ACR.
 Deborah Cane ACR and Janet Berry ACR also contributed their time and effort at specific stages of the work.

-Shulla Jacques ACR and Megan de Silva acted as volunteer editors and the group was supported by Susan Bradshaw, Patrick Whife and Anni Mäntyniemi (Icon staff).
+Shulla Jaques ACR and Megan de Silva acted as volunteer editors and the group was supported by Susan Bradshaw, Patrick Whife and Anni Mäntyniemi (Icon staff).